MaDHouSe79/mh-cooldown/readme.md

 - cooldown scripts or actions for players so they can't spam it or use it in a amount of time.
 - you can implement this in every script, it's a standalone script.

-# Example how to use om pther scripts.
+# Example how to use in other scripts.
 ```lua
 local cooldownTimer = 5000 -- 5000 = 5secs..
 local function Test(playerId)